TOMILO87/time_series_simulation/README.md

 # ARIMA
-Simulate an ARIMA time series model using Python
+Simulate an ARIMA time series model using Python.
+You find a brief tutorial in my blog https://wordpress.com/view/lofgrenfinance.wordpress.com